 \section{Abstract}

-Curves in positive characteristic have a Cartier operator acting on their space of regular differentials.
-The $a$-number of a curve is defined to be the dimension of the kernel of the Cartier operator.
-In \cite{BoCaASc}, Booher and Cais used a sheaf-theoretic approach to give bounds on the $a$-numbers of Artin-Schreier covers.
-In this paper, that approach is generalized to arbitrary powers of the Cartier operator, yielding bounds for the dimension of the kernel.
+For a curve in positive characteristic, the Cartier operator acts on the vector space of its regular differentials.
+The $a$-number is defined to be the dimension of the kernel of the Cartier operator.
+In \cite{BoCaASc}, Booher and Cais use a sheaf-theoretic approach to give bounds on the $a$-numbers of Artin-Schreier covers.
+In this paper, I generalize that approach to arbitrary powers of the Cartier operator, yielding bounds for the dimension of the kernel.
 These bounds give new restrictions on the Ekedahl-Oort type of Artin-Schreier covers.